 ● The poet realises that, brief as it was, he still cannot forget the lady.
 He cannot look at the starry sky without recalling her eyes.
 He cannot look at the rose without being reminded of her cheek.
 He even admits, a little self-mockingly, to becoming confused, mixing up the senses and imagining a budding flower might speak a love sound to his ‘fond ear.’

 ● With a final touch of helplessness, he concludes that the memory is so intense and so precious that it overcomes all his current delights and can only bring ‘grief’ to his present joys.

 ● Many people even today can relate to these sentiments - having perhaps had a crush on someone at one time or another, and often in youth.
 Sometimes the very distance and remoteness of the object of ones admiration lends the feeling a special intensity than endures in the memory, often for a lifetime.
 But it takes a poet sometimes to put it into words - and so helps us comprehend.

 ● It is one of those impulses that was very much celebrated during what is known as the Romantic Era - being found in writing, in music, in all of the arts - and the passionate, reflective Keats was the ultimate voice of those times.

-● Present joys might be more clearly defined and tainted with the cynicism of experience.
+● Present joys, though clear and immediate, can become tainted with the cynicism of experience.
 But a fanciful, unfulfilled encounter from the past can, if we choose, remain always ideal and perfect.
-The notion of the superiority of thought to material things, or of feelings to the dullness of the physical ‘here and now’ is alluded to, as well.
+The superiority of thought to material things, or the enduring nature of feelings when compared to the dullness of the physical ‘here and now,’ is alluded to, as well.